Tolga Geçim

-Tolga Geçim (born March 27, 1996) is a Turkish professional basketball player for Tofaş of Basketbol Süper Ligi (BSL).
+Tolga Geçim (born March 27, 1996) is a Turkish professional basketball player for Trabzonspor of the Turkish Basketbol Süper Ligi (BSL) and the FIBA Champions League.
 He mainly plays the small forward position, but he also has the ability to play as a point guard and power forward if needed.

 Professional career

 Early years

 Geçim was born in Adana.
 He started playing basketball with Adana Çınarlıspor.
 He moved to the Banvit junior team in 2008.

 Banvit

 In early years, he played for the junior, star and youth teams of Banvit.
 He was loaned for the 2012–13 and 2013–14 season to TB2L team Bandırma Kırmızı which is the pilot club of Banvit.
 In the summer of 2014, Geçim moved to Banvit first team.

 Anadolu Efes

 On June 24, 2019, he has signed 2 years contract with Turkish giants Anadolu Efes.

 Frutti Extra Bursaspor

 On January 7, 2022, he has signed with Frutti Extra Bursaspor of the Turkish Basketbol Süper Ligi (BSL).